Its All about Pj Problem Strings - 7 Spaces Of Interest and their associated Basic Sequences; 7 Pj Problems of Interest (PPI) and their Alleles (A)

 Will it be hot tomorrow (sun is working)?; or not so hot (perhaps cloud cover)?; will it be dry (no moisture in the air)?; or wet (moisture in the air, relative humidity, dew point)?; Are those tropicanas sending their cyclones (hurricane in the US, Willy Willy in Australia) again?
 The answers to these and many other weather questions are blowing in the winds.
 These answers are expressed as weather measurements and their averages (average weather) over a period of many years constitute the climate of a region.

-The containership of the sun; the sun and its radiant energy; the containership of earth and its atmosphere; earth and its atmosphere; the interactions of the sun's rays and earth's surfaces; the transfer of heat from earth's surfaces to its atmosphere; air masses and their motions; the interactions and groupings of air masses; the fronts they form; the rise of warm fronts and the fall of cold fronts and the pressures they exert; and the coriolis force which deflects the directions of wnds; are all expressions of Pj Problems.
+The containership of the sun; the sun and its radiant energy; the containership of earth and its atmosphere; earth and its atmosphere; the interactions of the sun's rays and earth's surfaces; the transfer of heat from earth's surfaces to its atmosphere; air masses and their motions/em>; the interactions and groupings of air masses; the fronts the form; the rise of warm fronts and the fall of cold fronts and the pressures they exaert; are all expressions of Pj Problems.
 Consequently, weather is an expression of Pj problems.